cybertec-postgresql/pgwatch/docs/long_term_installations.md

 title: Long term installations
 ---

-For long term pgwatch3 setups the main challenge is to keep the software up-to-date to guarantee stable operation and also to make sure that all DB-s are under monitoring.
+For long term pgwatch setups the main challenge is to keep the software up-to-date to guarantee stable operation and also to make sure that all DB-s are under monitoring.